Alex375/Alex375/README.md

 ### Hi there, I'm Alexandre 👋

- - 💻 Computer engineer specialized in image and video processing, passionate about computational photography and video.
+ - 💻 Computer science engineer specialized in image and video processing, passionate about computational photography and video.
 Particularly interested in HDR technologies and their potential to enhance visual quality.
 Eager to combine technical expertise and visual creativity to improve camera algorithms and drive innovation in imaging.
 - 📍France 🇫🇷